 I call for fresh salsa in the recipe.
 Use your favorite kind.
 We found the variety that we used in the refrigerated deli section of the grocery store.
 Mild, medium, hot, or any combination of them, it’s up to you and what looks good.

 We used leftover cooked Dungeness Crab.
 Find my instructions here on how to cook your own.
 Or, get some cooked crab at the seafood counter.
 The better the quality of the crab, the better these enchiladas will turn out.

 Homemade enchilada sauce

 I make my own Enchilada Sauce all the time.
 It only takes about 20 minutes, and I just keep a jar in the fridge.
 It’s so much better than any canned sauce I’ve ever found.

-Looking for more healthy and yummy seafood recipes?
+Looking for more healthy and yummy Mexican food recipes?
 Check out my Pinterest board!

 - 1 white onion chopped

 - handful cilantro chopped